MicrosoftDocs/Viva/Viva/sales/introduction.md

 The public preview is currently available globally except for a few selected countries such as Russia, France, and Canada.

-## Minimum privileges required by user to use Viva Sales
+## Minimum privileges required to use Viva Sales

 ### Dynamics 365